aksommerville/penance/README.md

 - [ ] In-person spells.
 - - [ ] Fireball.
 - - [ ] Flower.
+- [ ] Sound effects.

+Saturday:
+- [ ] Monsters.
 - [ ] Goals.

+Final Sunday:
 - [ ] Finale.
 - [ ] Hello.
+- [ ] Pics and such for Itch page.
+- [ ] Open Itch page to public.
+Currently password "dot-in-a-habit"

+Stretch goals or uncertain:
+- [ ] Static map animation, eg ripples on water.
+- [ ] Solid sprites: Try not to need this, can we do without?
+- [ ] Visual transitions.
 - [ ] Music.
 - - [ ] Drums for Doors Without Walls.
 - - [ ] Review instruments again, after I've heard them all a few times.
-- [ ] Sound effects.
-- [ ] Pics and such for Itch page.
-- [ ] Open Itch page to public.
-Currently password "dot-in-a-habit"